PAX is looking for host families for exchange students

-The Program of Academic Exchange, also known as PAX ,said due to the coronavirus pandemic their dreams of seeing the US had to be put on hold.
+The Program of Academic Exchange (PAX) said due to the coronavirus pandemic their dreams of seeing the US had to be put on hold.

 PAX said the issue now is they need host families and schools for them to join.